elopio/docs/source/includes/_constants.md

 ### augur.constants.BLOCKS_PER_CHUNK (number)

 Number of block to read from the blockchain at a time.
+Set to 1/4 day's worth (i.e., seconds * minutes * hours / 4 / blocks_per_second, or 60 * 60 * 24 / 4 / 15).
 Used by `augur.events.getAllAugurLogs`.

 ### augur.constants.CANCEL_ORDER_GAS (string)